|

 "Quality and service is not expensive.
 It's priceless!"

+Designed to Last: I know that most of you may read these statements as nothing more than fancy lip-service.
+Simply 'Too good to be true' sort of thing.
+Although, if you take the time to read over our web site carefully and see our 9,000+ photos on display you will see we back up these statements with undeniable proof, along with many of our client's reviews.
+My suppliers say I am the only Contractor in this area that consistently buy the better parts.
+Also, there are not many businesses that can claim to have received a Business Integrity Award from the Better Business Bureau, let alone 2 years in a row in the late 90's, and again in 2018.
 Anything is only as good as it's weakest link.
-Coatings on metal like zinc or paint are not made to last more than a decade or so.
-I feel that is not accetable.
-As a highly ethical person my greatest challenge is to design each products with the best blend between: Aesthetics, Function, Strength, Longevity, and of course made at a reasonable Cost for the best benefit to our clients.
+Coatings on metal like zinc or high temp paint are not made to last more than a decade or so.
+I feel that is unacceptable.
+As a highly ethical person my greatest challenge is to design each products with the best blend between: Aesthetics, Function, Strength, Longevity, and of course made at a reasonable Cost for the best benefit to our Clients.
 These 5 elements do not naturally blend together cohesively, but are more apt to oppose each other, so my challenge is to reach the best possible balance between each of these important elements.
 Not to push what I want to sell.
-Why use a life-time metal like copper and stainless steel if it is thin, weak, and dents easily, prone to wind or snow damage?
+As with any product if all of these elements are not well balanced it's not a good product.
+Why use a life-time metal like copper and high grade non-magnetic stainless steel if it is thin, weak, and dents easily; prone to wind or snow damage?
 I will never build in planned obsolescence!
 I passionately feel that planned obsolescence should be made a crime; for the simple fact that it is intentional fraud.
-Yet it is standard operating procedure in most industry through out the world.
+Yet it is standard operating procedure in most industry throughout the world (sorry for repeating myself). |

 |||||

-I attributed my success to doing better quality work at a more reasonable price, along with good communication though this web site and over e-mail to deal with even small project other shops don't want to deal with: (A. L. requested not to be named here) |
+Click on this image to read the magazine article in a National Consumer Protection web site, which has the initials A L, where I was interviewed to discuss my thriving business during this recession.
+It was for their July 2008 issue.
+It seems I was the only one in their poll who had responded saying their business was doing better than ever.
+I attributed my success to doing better quality work, at a more reasonable price, along with good communication though this web site, and through e-mail to deal with even small project other shops won't bother with: (A. L. requested not to be named here) |

 |||||